Knife Care

 All of my hand-forged knives are completely one of a kind, meticulously made from high quality knife steels and handle materials.

-While these steels can hold an amazing edge and see a long lifetime of reliable use, most of the pieces I make are not stainless steels, so will require a little bit of care to maintain the blade.
-Keep dry whenever possible, wipe clean after use, and occasionally wipe down the entire blade with mineral oil.
+While these steels can hold an amazing edge and see a lifetime (and beyond) of reliable use, like any quality too, they benefit greatly from a bit of care to maintain the blade.
+For carbon steels - keep dry whenever possible, wipe clean after use, and occasionally wipe down the entire blade with a food grade oil such as food grade mineral oil or camelia oil.
 A lot of my knives are made with exotic hardwood handles which, while beautiful and durable, are organic and appreciate the occasional wiping down with oil as well.
-I recommend using mineral oil at the very least, or better yet, using a product like Axe Wax for keeping the handles in good shape.

 Stainless steels: The stainless steels I use are quite resilient to patina or rusting, but still should never be left to soak in water, as this can potentially damage the wooden handle.
 As is the case with any high end cutlery - never put it in the dishwasher.
 Stainless knives should still be lightly washed after use and stored in a knife block, wall rack, saya or thick canvas/leather roll.

-While you’ll need to spend a little time learning to sharpen with stones, it’s by far the best method to keep your knives sharp and cutting for a long time, and well worth the time.
+You’ll need to spend a little time learning to sharpen with stones, but once you learn it you’ll have it for life and will be able to sharpen any of your knives in minutes.
+It’s by far the best method to keep your knives sharp and cutting for a long time, and well worth the time.
 You can find plenty of videos on Youtube going over sharpening basics using a stone.
 Here’s a good primer by Don Nguyen on sharpening basics.
 Practice with a cheap knife first until you get the hang of it.

 All of my knives are made with the highest standard of quality.
 If you experience any sort of problem or have a question of any sort feel free to contact me any time!